Editors Note: September is National Preparedness Month. In today’s article, author Dan Vale covers some excellent and easy tips to get prepared.

 For example, are you running low on any supplies?
 During or after a disaster would not be a good time to try to look for those supplies in crowded stores with empty shelves.
 You also would not want to be driving on obstructed roads that might be unlit, without functioning stoplights, and crowded with emotionally distraught drivers who are prone to road rage.
 This would be especially dangerous when police resources and road service companies are stretched thin.

 You might not have considered critical aspects of your prepper inventory.
-Below are listed just some of the items to consider for your prepper inventory:
+Below are listed just some of the items to consider for your prepper inventory and links to help you:

 9. Is your car in good condition, and does it have a bug out bag in it?